Division algorithm: Division by a constant

+Modern compilers commonly perform this integer multiply-and-shift optimization; for a constant only known at run-time, however, the program must implement the optimization itself. libdivide is a library for computing the constants and executing the multiply-shift operation.

 In some cases, division by a constant can be accomplished in even less time by converting the "multiply by a constant" into a series of shifts and adds or subtracts.
 Of particular interest is division by 10, for which the exact quotient is obtained, with remainder if required.

 Rounding error

-When a division operation is performed, the exact quotient $q$ and remainder $r$ are approximated to fit within the computer’s precision limits.
+When a division operation is performed, the exact quotient $q$ and remainder $r$ are approximated to fit within the computer's precision limits.
 The Division Algorithm states: